 Radon originates from the radioactive decay of naturally occurring uranium and radium deposits.
-These elements can be found in trace amounts in almost all soils and rocks.
+These elements can be found, in trace amounts, in almost all soils and rocks.
 Being a gas, radon can escape from mineral surfaces and dissolve in ground water, which can carry it away from its point of origin.
-Radon is rarely found in large concentrations in surface waters, due to its rapid dispersal into the atmosphere.
+We rarely find radon in significant concentrations in surface waters, due to its rapid dispersal into the atmosphere.

 High concentrations of groundwater radon prevail in parts of New England, New Jersey, Maryland, Virginia, and the mountainous western states of the U.S. Typical groundwater sources average between 200 and 600 pCi/L of radon.
-Roughly 10 percent of public drinking water supplies have concentrations of over 1,000 pCi/L, and around 1 percent exceed 10,000 pCi/L. Smaller water systems are disproportionally affected by high radon.
+Roughly 10 percent of public drinking water supplies have concentrations of over 1,000 pCi/L, and around 1 percent exceed 10,000 pCi/L. Smaller water systems appear to be disproportionally affected by high radon.
 [Milvy, EPA]